ooni/spec/backends/th-007-nwcth.md

 revisit this decision if it turns out that this case is quite common (currently, it's not).
 For now, if a chain fails midway, we will just ignore it.
-If all the three chains are empty at the end of the step, then we assume there was an error in the test helper.
+If all the three chains are empty at the end of this step, then we assume there was a failure in the test helper.
 This condition could occur, for example, if there's an issue with our DNS resolver.
 In such a case, we return a `500` error.